Today's Articles

 *Patricia Roberts Harris was born on this date in 1924.
 She was a Black lawyer, ambassador, political activist, and educator.

-While at Howard, she met William Beasley Harris, a member of the Howard law faculty, they were married in 1955.
+While at Howard, she met William Beasley Harris, a member of the Howard law faculty; they were married in 1955.
 She earned a law degree with honors from George Washington University in 1960.
-Graduating number one out of a class of 94, she was admitted to practice before the U.S. Supreme Court.
+She graduated number one out of a class of 94 and was admitted to practice before the U.S. Supreme Court.
 Attorney Harris worked briefly for the U.S. Department of Justice before returning, in 1961, to Howard University as an associate dean of students and law lecturer at their law school.
-In 1963, she was elevated to a full professorship, and in 1969; she was named Dean of Howard University's School of Law.
+In 1963, she was elevated to a full professorship; in 1969, she was named Dean of Howard University's School of Law.

 One year later, she unsuccessfully ran for mayor of Washington, D.C.
 In 1982, Harris was a professor at the George Washington National Law Center, a position she held until her death from breast cancer on March 23, 1985, at 60.